Last year we introduced a brand-new space for speakers to be heard in Hobart, where our community can celebrate free speech and inspire others.

 The City defines Speakers' Corner as an area where open-air public speaking and creative speech, and oration are allowed.

-A report will be presented to the Council, to summarise how it has been used and received, and any recommendations for changes if highlighted through the consultation.
+A report is currently being prepared to be presented to the Council.
+It will summarise how the trial location was used and received, and any recommendations for changes that were highlighted through the consultation period.

 Who can apply for a permit?